jadecobra/python_tdd_exercises/source/exceptions/AssertionError/index.rst

 * I add an `assert statement`_ about :ref:`True<test_what_is_true>`, that will fail

   .. code-block:: python
-    :lineno-start: 95
+    :lineno-start: 58
-    :emphasize-lines: 8
+    :emphasize-lines: 4

-        def test_assertion_error_w_true(self):
-            # assert None is True
-            assert None is not True

     # assert False is True
     assert False is not True

     assert True is not True

     # NOTES

-  the terminal_ shows :ref:`AssertionError<what causes AssertionError?>`
+  the terminal_ shows

   .. code-block:: python

     E       assert True is not True

-* I change the statement to make it :ref:`True<test_what_is_true>`
+  because :ref:`True is True<test_what_is_true>`.

   .. code-block:: python
-    :lineno-start: 95
+    :lineno-start: 58
-    :emphasize-lines: 8-9
+    :emphasize-lines: 4-5

-        def test_assertion_error_w_true(self):
-            # assert None is True
-            assert None is not True

     # assert False is True
     assert False is not True

     # assert True is not True
     assert True is True

     # NOTES

-  the test passes.
+  the test passes because :ref:`True is True<test_what_is_true>`.

 * I add a note about :ref:`True<test_what_is_true>`

   .. code-block:: python
-    :lineno-start: 106
+    :lineno-start: 65
     :emphasize-lines: 16

     # NOTES